-As part of Celebrity Cruises’ $500-million fleet-wide modernization program, Celebrity Millennium® is now making even more waves in the cruise world.
-From adding brand new staterooms and elevating design concepts and technology across the ship to adding The Retreat®, an exclusive suite class experience including The Retreat® Sundeck and The Retreat® Lounge, the change is phenomenal.
-These new venues combined with Celebrity’s award-winning Luminae are sure to please.
-Slip into new eXhale® bedding featuring CashmereSM mattresses that will surround you in luxury—literally.
+Celebrity Millennium® is making even more waves in the cruise world with its breathtaking upgrades, and now as one of the first cruise ships in the world to receive a Four-Star Rating by Forbes Travel Guide.
+From adding brand new staterooms and elevating design concepts and technology across the ship to adding The Retreat®, an exclusive experience including The Retreat Sundeck and The Retreat Lounge, the change is phenomenal.
+These new venues combined with our award-winning Luminae are sure to please.
+Slip into new eXhale® bedding featuring Cashmere™ Mattresses that will surround you in luxury—literally.
 Marvel at completely new bathroom modernizations.
 Wine and dine in reimagined restaurants and lounges, including the main dining room, Oceanview Café, Sunset Bar, and Rendezvous Lounge.
 Surrender your senses in the newly redesigned spa.
-The Celebrity RevolutionSM will change the way you experience the world aboard Celebrity Millennium®.
+Shop in new retail boutiques.
+Change the way you experience the world aboard Celebrity Millennium.

 How you handle your currency and financials while on the trip is up to you.
 Some people prefer to exchange all their money in advance, while others will rely solely on credit cards.
 Consider calling your bank ahead of time to make them aware of your international travel, especially when using cards or withdrawing money.

 These are often readily available, especially in major cities.
 Some will charge fees on top of what your hometown bank may charge for using ATMs abroad.
 Look for well-marked machines that have the Visa or MasterCard symbols.

 Currency can be exchanged at most banks, if needed.
 Ask a local host or tour manager if there is a nearby bank that is open.